antor44/livestream_video/README.md

 #
 # Installation for Windows 10/11

 playlist4whisper can run on Windows Subsystem for Linux (WSL2), which is the default virtual system on Windows 10/11 for running native Linux software.
-Keep in mind that WSL2 does not offer the same level of stability and smoothness as Linux or macOS.
+Keep in mind that WSL2 may not provide the same level of stability and smooth performance as Linux or macOS.
+Specifically, when using the VLC player, you may encounter audio issues.
 Nevertheless, you can also compile whisper-cpp with GPU acceleration or install a whisper-cpp Docker image, which also supports GPU acceleration.

 Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator", and install WSL2: